 F2 staff meet with Year 1 staff to hand over information about the classes during transition meetings.
-Year 1 staff arrange a welcome meeting in the summer term which provide opportunities for parents to understand the next stage in their child's learning and to meet staff as well as looking at the classrooms.
+Year 1 staff arrange a welcome meeting in the summer-term, which provide opportunities for parents to understand the next stage in their child's learning, meet the Y1 staff and look at the Y1 classrooms.

-During the final term in F2, the children have opportunities to visit the Year 1 classrooms for story with the Year 1 staff.
-The children in F2 use the Year 1 classrooms for story times and practise sitting at the tables when the Year 1s are out having PE or assembly.
+During the final term in F2, the children have opportunities to visit the Year 1 classrooms for story sessions with the Year 1 staff.

-Year 1 and F2 teacher's moderate pieces of work together and agree on the starting points for Year 1.
-We also meet with the Year 1 teachers to discuss each individual child.
-They are also given a copy of the end of year reports which relates to the three characteristics of effective learning.
+Year 1 and F2 teachers moderate pieces of work together and agree on the starting points for Year 1.
+We also meet to discuss each individual child.
+Y1 staff are given a copy of the end of year reports which relate to the three characteristics of effective learning.
 This supports the teachers when planning for their first term in Year 1.

-TAs take the individual children who may need additional transition time into the classrooms and take photographs so they can talk and prepare children for Year 1.
+TAs take individual children who may need additional transition time into the classrooms and take photographs so they can prepare children for Year 1.